 - A risk based internal audit plan.
 93 of audits completed in 2019/20, including all those relating to finance, were graded as providing either substantial or reasonable assurance.
 One audit in relation to the TRIM received only partial assurance.
-A robust management action plan has been put in place to improve governance in this area. - The Chief Internal Auditor's overall opinion that there is a reasonable level of assurance in relation to the Chief Constable's frameworks for governance, risk and internal control. - Action plans to respond to recommendations, the implementation of which are monitored by the Joint Audit Committee. - A Joint Audit Committee, which is self-assessed against CIPFA guidance, and is judged as being highly effective in its role.
+A robust management action plan has been put in place to improve governance in this area. - Although the internal audit plan was truncated slightly as a result of the Covid-19 pandemic, however, the Head of Internal Audit has concluded that there was sufficient coverage to issue an audit opinion for 2019/20.
+The Head of Internal Audit's overall opinion was that there is a reasonable level of assurance in relation to the Chief Constable's frameworks for governance, risk and internal control. - Action plans to respond to recommendations, the implementation of which are monitored by the Joint Audit Committee.

+A Joint Audit Committee, which is self-assessed against CIPFA guidance, and is judged as being highly effective in its role.